-The members of the Compensation Committee for substantially all of 2021 were Martin Barber (Chair), Richard J. DeAgazio and David G. Gaw (Mr. Gaw was replace by Mr. Guinee in November 2021).
-In 2021, no member of the Compensation Committee was an officer or employee of the Company or any of its subsidiaries or was formerly an officer of the Company or any of its subsidiaries, and no member had any relationship requiring disclosure as a related person transaction under applicable SEC regulations.
+The members of the Compensation Committee for 2023 were Richard J. DeAgazio, Philip S. Cottone and John W. Guinee.
+In 2023, no member of the Compensation Committee was an officer or employee of the Company or any of its subsidiaries or was formerly an officer of the Company or any of its subsidiaries, and no member had any relationship requiring disclosure as a related person transaction under applicable SEC regulations.